WomensLaw serves and supports all survivors.

 What if the abuser violates the order?

-If the abuser violates your order, you can report the violation to the police if that is a safe option for you and also report it to the court by filing a motion for contempt.
+If the abuser violates your order, you can report it to the police if that is a safe option for you.
+You can also report it to the court by filing a motion for contempt.

-Is there anything I can do if my abusive partner continually files court proceedings against me?
+Is there anything I can do if the abuser keeps filing court cases against me?

-Abusers often misuse court proceedings in order to continue the abuse.
-This is called abusive litigation.
-If you are the victim of abusive litigation by someone you have a sexual assault protective order against, you can ask the judge to issue an order restricting abusive litigation.
-See our Litigation Abuse section for more information on how to do this.
+Abusers often misuse court proceedings to continue the abuse.
+This is called “abusive litigation.”
+An example is if the abuser keeps filing baseless court cases against you just to harass you or be near you.
+If someone you have a sexual assault protective order against is doing this to you, you can ask the judge to issue an order to stop it.1 See our Litigation Abuse section for more information on how to do this.

 Workplace Violence Restraining Orders